martinandert/babel-plugin-css-in-js/README.md

       width: max( aWidth, bWidth ),    // OK. 'max' is inside FunctionExpression scope
       height: min( aHeight, bHeight ), // OK. 'min' is inside FunctionExpression scope
-      // As long as reference is inside FunctionExpression scope, you can do anything you want },
+      // As long as reference is inside FunctionExpression scope, you can use any references you want },
   };
 });   // ------------------------------------ end of the FunctionExpression scope!
 ```

-In the above `Wrong!` case you will encounter `When use the FunctionExpression for cssInJS, all references must be in the function scope` error.
+In the above `Wrong!` case, you will encounter `When use the FunctionExpression for cssInJS, all references must be in the function scope` error.